-D.2 Construction of Infeasibility Solution and Objective
+D.2 Construction of Prior Point Solution and Objective

 In this section we give a very simple method to construct an e-feasible solution that we then use to define the worst possible objective assigned to any solution.
-This method extends the given operating point prior to the base case into the base case and the contingencies and relies on the bus power imbalance variables and the line and transformer rating exceedance variables to ensure e-feasibility.
-The solution constructed in this way is called the infeasibility solution, and the infeasibility objective $z^{inf}$ is defined to be the objective value of this solution.
-A python code implementing the construction of the infeasibility solution is available at the Challenge 2 Solution Evaluation page https://gocompetition.energy.gov/challenges/challenge-2/solution-evaluation/.
+This method begins with the given operating point prior to the base case, then sets all variables in the base case and contingencies equal to the values of the corresponding variables in the prior operating point, then projects the base case variables to ensure feasibility of all base case hard constraints, then projects the contingency variables to ensure feasibility of all contingency hard constraints.
+The solution constructed in this way is called the prior point solution, and the prior point objective z^{pp} is defined to be the objective value of this solution.
+A Python code implementing the construction of the prior point solution is available at the Challenge 2 Solution Evaluation page https://gocompetition.energy.gov/challenges/challenge-2/solution-evaluation/.